AdobeDocs/journey-optimizer-learn.en/help/content-management/edit-assets-with-adobe-express.md

 ---
 title: Edit assets with Adobe Express
-description: Learn how to efficiently edit your assets in Adobe Journey Optimizer using Adobe Express tools.
+description: Learn how to edit your assets in Adobe Journey Optimizer using Adobe Express tools.
 feature: Assets
 topic: Content Management, Integrations
 role: User